 Look for those who have influence in the field that your app targets.
 For example, if you are a Pony Club, ask a young rider who regularly writes for an equestrian magazine to review/recommend your app.

 Reviews are a significant factor in deciding if your app will be downloaded.
 Ask friends, family, acquaintances, colleagues and business partners (including yourself!) to go to the App Store / Play Store and leave you a 5* review.

 Reward your supporters and give away something to those who refer to your app, appreciate it or mention it in their blog, social media platforms or other public spaces.

-Publicise what you are doing to your friends and family.
-The links they post on their social media will be vital backlinks.
-They are also likely to be just (or almost) as excited about your app as you are and great campaigners!
+Tell all your friends and family!
+The links they publicise and share on their social media will be vital backlinks.
+They are also likely to be just (or almost) as excited about your app as you are and great campaigners.

 This is one of the most natural things to do now with literally thousands of ideas about how to run a Facebook marketing campaign.
 Facebook is also a primary source of information in the equestrian world and where most of your target market can be found.

-Not all the activity that you do is marketing related.
+Not all the activity that you do has to be marketing related.
 Be altruistic and cultivate a useful persona.
 Your app is supposed to be useful after all!
 So help users to get the most out of it with regular tips and advice.
 Your reputation will lead to app downloads.

 Set up a contest for your users and ask them to hashtag your app or webpage.
 It could be goal-oriented and will make them feel good.